IBM/aspera-cli/docs/README.md

 ascli faspex5 packages receive ALL --once-only=yes --query=@json:'{"status":"completed"}'
 ```

-To initialize, and skip all current package so that next time `ALL` is used, only newer packages are downloaded:
+To initialize, that is, skip all current packages, so that next time `ALL` is used, only newer packages are downloaded:

 ```shell
 ascli faspex5 packages receive INIT --once-only=yes